DeepOPF: A Feasibility-Optimized Deep Neural Network Approach for AC Optimal Power Flow Problems: Conclusion and Future Directions

-\rev{ We develop a feasibility-optimized DNN for solving AC-OPF problems.
+We develop a feasibility-optimized DNN for solving AC-OPF problems.
 To ensure that the power-flow balance constraints are satisfied, \textsf{DeepOPF} first predicts a set of independent variables and then reconstructs the remaining variables by solving the AC power flow equations.
 We also adopt a penalty approach in the DNN training to respect the inequality constraints.
 We further apply a zero-order optimization-based training algorithm to compute the penalty gradient efficiently.
-Simulation results show the effectiveness of the penalty approach and that \textsf{DeepOPF} speeds up the computing time by one order of magnitude as compared to modern optimization-based solvers with minor optimality loss.
-It is of great interest to explore alternative learning-based solution designs under the predict-and-reconstruct framework to further improve optimality loss and speedup performance, as compared to optimization-based solvers.}
+Simulation results on IEEE 30/118/300-bus and a synthetic 2000-bus test cases show the effectiveness of the penalty approach and that \textsf{DeepOPF} speeds up the computing time by two-orders of magnitude as compared to conventional optimization-based solvers with minor cost difference.
+Empirical results also reveal the advantage of zero-order technique on training DNN model to achieve better performance. \textsf{DeepOPF} develops one DNN model for solving AC-OPF problems with varying load inputs but fixed power network topology and parameters (e.g., line impedance) and other physical/operational constraints.
+Thus, upon contingencies, e.g., line outage and transmission switching, one may need to load a pre-trained DNN model to solve AC-OPF problems with revised topology, line parameters, or constraints.
+It is of great interest to explore DNN designs that are robust to changes in system \rev{topologies} or parameters. \rev{Another interesting future directions is to extend \textsf{DeepOPF} to AC-OPF problems with multiple load-solution mappings~\cite{pan2022deepopf}.}